MattBubernak/4828_HW03_F15/Questions.md

 10
 ```

 The above excerpt shows that Producer 7 produced product 199.
-However, the consumer only consumed upto 195 as seen in the following excerpt.
+However, the consumer only consumed up to 195 as seen in the following excerpt.

 ```
 179